Sam Uffindell's political future revealed today

 Uffindell has been away from Parliament since he was stood down.

-Uffindell had disclosed the incident at Kings College during the selection process for the Tauranga byelection, but the information was not passed on to either the leader, or the delegates voting in the selection.
+Uffindell had disclosed the incident at Kings College during the selection process for the Tauranga byelection.

+However, that information was not passed on to either the leader or the delegates voting in the selection.
+It later emerged that MP Todd McClay, who chaired National's byelection campaign, had advised one of Luxon's staff, but they did not tell Luxon.

 Luxon has previously said that he should have been told about it and that the party's delegates and the public should also have been told.